-In order to draw n random six-digit numbers one can also proceed with the following steps:
+In order to draw n random six-digit numbers, in this method, one can proceed with the following steps:

-- (1) Draw three random two-digit numbers independently from the table of random two-digit numbers by the same method - as discussed in Section II b. - (2) Make a choice at random which two-digit number will be placed at the left position, which two-digit number will be placed at the middle position and which two-digit number will be placed at the right position while combining - the formation of random six-digit numbers.
-This can be done by the random trial as mentioned above. - (3) Combine the three two-digit numbers, obtained in step (1), as per the selected choice of the positions to obtain one random six-digit number. - (4) Perform the above three steps more (n-1) times to obtain more (n-1) random six-digit numbers. - (5) The random six-digit numbers obtained in step (3) & Step (4) are the required n random six-digit numbers.
+- (1) Draw two random three-digit numbers independently from the table of random three-digit numbers by the same method as discussed in Section II b. - (2) Make a choice at random which set's three-digit numbers will be placed at the left position, which set's three-digit number will be placed at the right position while combining them in the formation of random six-digit numbers.
+This can be done by a random binomial trial. - (3) Combine the two three-digit numbers, obtained in step (1), as per the selected choice of the positions to obtain one random six-digit number. - (4) Perform the above three steps more (n-1) times to obtain more (n-1) random six-digit numbers. - (5) The random six-digit numbers obtained in step (3) & Step (4) are the required n random six-digit numbers.